-The title of this article-Economic Affairs as Human Affairs-is derived from a phrase I recall from the earliest days of my political awareness.
-Dwight Eisenhower used to insist, with demonstrably successful effect, that he was "a conservative in economic affairs, but a liberal in human affairs."
+RECALL FROM THE earliest days of my political awareness Dwight Eisenhower's demonstrably successful slogan that he was "a conservative in economic affairs, but a liberal in human affairs."
 I am sure he meant it to connote nothing more profound than that he represented the best of both Republican and Democratic tradition.
 But still, that seemed to me a peculiar way to put it-contrasting economic affairs with human affairs as though economics is a science developed for the benefit of dogs or trees; something that has nothing to do with human beings, with their welfare, aspirations, or freedoms.